cmastral/Badge-Validation-Task/README.md

 In the case of an image lacking "happy feeling" colors, the script can be used to identify such images, and corresponding error messages can be appended to an errors list.

+### Subjectivity of Color Perception

+The emotion analysis based on colors provided in this project is one of several methodologies that can be used to assess the potential emotional impact of colors.
+The "happy feeling" color detection in this task is based on color psychology, which associates certain colors with positive emotions or happiness.
+However, it is essential to understand that the perception of colors and their emotional impact can vary widely.
+Therefore, the classification of colors as "happy" is not definitive but rather an attempt to identify colors that are generally associated with positive emotions.

+- The happy_saturation_threshold determines the minimum saturation level required for a color to be considered "happy."
+Increasing this threshold may result in detecting more vibrant and saturated colors.

+- The happy_value_threshold determines the minimum brightness level required for a color to be considered "happy."
+Raising this threshold may result in detecting brighter colors.

 ## Convert to badge

 The 'convert_to_badge function' is designed to transform an input image into a badge with specific characteristics: